 - D. The camera will be moved to the far manhole and the recording shall show the condition of the manhole trough.
 The operator shall make a visual observation of the far manhole.
 Connecting pipes and manhole defects not captured on the video shall be recorded by voice over on the video tape and written in the television inspection log. - E. Connections to the sewer shall be televised using the pan and tilt capabilities of the camera.
+The pan and tilt motion shall be a smooth transition from the mainline pipe to the connection with the camera remaining in an upright (12:00) position.
+Once the camera is viewing in the direction of the connection, the camera head may be rotated to enhance the view.
+Spiral rotation of the camera head as it approaches a connection is prohibited.
+The operator should also avoid 360 degree rotations when returning the camera to its "home: position.
 The camera shall be positioned in the sewer at a location which maximizes the sight distance up the connecting pipe.
 The acceptable length of televising shall be a distance of 6 feet, or to the end of the pipe (if capped), or to the first bend (if a wye). - F. If, during the inspection operation, the television camera will not pass through the entire manhole section, the Contractor shall perform a reverse setup (set up his equipment so that the inspection can be performed from the opposite manhole).
 If, again, the camera fails to pass through the entire manhole section, the manhole section will be referred to the Engineer for evaluation. - G. When manually operated winches are used to pull the television camera through the line, telephones or other suitable means of communication shall be set up between the two manholes of the section being inspected to insure good communications between members of the crew. - H. The importance of accurate distance measurements is emphasized.
 Measurement for location of defects shall be by means of a footage counter with the value displayed on the video tape.
 The footage counter shall be set such that zero is the center of the beginning manhole.
 Marking on the cable, or the like, which would require interpolation for depth of manhole, will not be allowed.
 Accuracy of the footage counter shall be checked above ground by use of a walking meter, roll-a-tape, or other suitable device.
-The footage counter shall be calibrated to an accuracy that is satisfactory to the Engineer. - I. Documentation of the television results shall be as follows: - 1.
-Television Inspection Logs: Printed location records shall be kept by the Contractor and will clearly show the location in relation to an adjacent manhole of each infiltration point observed during inspection.
-In addition, other points of significance such as locations of building sewers, unusual conditions, roots, storm sewer connections, broken pipe, presence of scale and corrosion, and other discernible features will be recorded and a copy of such records will be supplied to the Owner.
-Each feature called out on the inspection log shall be identified as to its location on the videotape by means of a footage counter.
-When more than one manhole section is recorded on a video tape, the television inspection log shall record the elapsed tape time from the beginning of the tape to the beginning of the manhole section. - 2.
-Photographs: Digital photographs of the television picture of problems shall be taken by the Contractor upon request of the Engineer, as long as such photographing does not interfere with the Contractor's operations.
+The footage counter shall be calibrated to an accuracy of $+/- \frac{1}{2}$ foot or that which is satisfactory to the Engineer. - I. Documentation of the television results shall be as follows: - 1.
+Television Inspection Logs: Electronically produced location records may be integrated with the video file or may be a stand-alone JPEG file.
+Electronic copies shall be kept by the Contractor and will clearly state a description of the location in relation to an adjacent manhole of each infiltration point observed during inspection.
+In addition, other points of significance such as locations of building sewers, unusual conditions, roots, sewer connections, broken pipe, presence of scale and corrosion, and other discernible features will be recorded and a copy of such records will be supplied to the Owner.
+Each feature called out on the inspection log shall be identified as to its location on the video by means of a footage counter.
+The television inspection log shall be named (if not integrated with the video) to reflect the corresponding manhole section.